uphold/docs/_entities.md

 ## Card Object

-> An example currency pair encoded in JSON looks like this:
+> An example card encoded in JSON looks like this:

 ```
 {